SSWConsulting/SSW.Rules.Content/rules/prevent-secrets-leaking-from-repo/rule.md

 <!--endintro-->

-This is a freemium feature for public repositories (not configurable).
-Otherwise, you need to be a GitHub Enterprise Cloud customer with Advanced Security.
+GitHub Secret Scanning is a freemium feature for public repositories (not configurable).
+Otherwise, you need to be a GitHub Enterprise Cloud customer with [Advanced Security](https://github.com/features/security) to utilize it.

+### How does GitHub know it has found a secret?

 Partners can automatically register their secret patterns and get notified automatically when GitHub detect secret with that pattern in a repo.
 Once notified, the partner can  invalidate the secret.
 For example, if GitHub found a Octopus Deploy API Key in a repo; it would call a webhook to tell Octopus to invalidate it.
 There is a long list of supported partners at [GitHub - Secret Scanning Partners](https://docs.github.com/en/enterprise-cloud@latest/code-security/secret-scanning/secret-scanning-patterns)